opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 You can help improve documentations/translations by making them more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos.

-To do so, make changes to source files (located here on GitLab).
+To do so, make changes to source files.
 Then open a pull request to apply your changes to master branch.

-To help our CI servers you should add [ci skip] to your documentation commit message to skip build on that commit.
+To help our CI servers you should add `[ci skip]` to your documentation commit message to skip build on that commit.
 Please remember to use it for commits containing only documentation changes.

 ## Styleguides

 #### Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
+- Reference issues and pull requests liberally after the first line
-* When only changing documentation, include `[ci skip]` in the commit title
+- When only changing documentation, include `[ci skip]` in the commit title
+- When there is a issue, include issue number in the commit title (for example: #234 YOUR_COMMIT_NAME).

 #### JavaScript Styleguide